• Edinburgh • Highlands • Loch Ness •

 Day 2 - Wednesday - Edinburgh

-In the afternoon there will be an excursion to Alison Kinnaird's studio in the historic village of Temple near Edinburgh.
+In the afternoon there will be an excursion to Alison Kinnaird's studio in an historic area of Edinburgh, Leith.
 Alison has been an inspiration to harp players all over the world, and her glass sculpture can be found in the collections of museums and collectors.
 We are honored that she welcomes our groups into her home and studio.
+Alison will perform on a number of historic harps with award-winning harper Karen Marshalsay.
+We will stop by the Royal Botanic Garden, Edinburgh to view the Aeolian Harp Pavillion for a group photo.

-In the evening there will be a welcome festive dinner where you get to meet some of Sunita's husband's Scottish family.
+In the evening there will be a welcome festive dinner where you'll meet some of Sunita's husband's Scottish family.

 - Overnight at Wilde Aparthotel, Grassmarket

-We will also take time to walk the streets of the Old Town, viewing Edinburgh Castle, the High Street and surrounding areas.
-You’ll love the narrow winding streets and ancient stone buildings, many dating back to the early middle ages and beyond.
+The entire group will also walk the streets of the Old Town, viewing Edinburgh Castle, the High Street and surrounding areas.
+You’ll love the narrow winding streets and ancient stone buildings, many dating back to the early Middle Ages and beyond.

 After dinner there will be a meeting and session with members of the Edinburgh Clarsach Society, led by Scottish harp legend, Isobel Meiras.
 You'll meet a wide variety of harp players, students and teachers, who form the core of the harp community in the region.